WhatTheDickens/engl340-s24/index.md

 ### Module-specific outcomes

-On the "Outcomes/Activities" page for each module, you'll find learn outcomes specific that module.
+On the "Outcomes/Activities" page for each module, you'll find learning outcomes specific to that module.

 ## Assessment